Korean as a foreign language: United States

 According to a 2019 report by the Modern Language Society, Korean is the 11th most studied language in U.S. colleges.

 Russia

 Korean is the third most popular foreign language in Russia.
 Russia has the fourth largest number of university-level Korean language and Korean studies classes and programs.

 India

 Korean is one of the most popular learning languages in India.
 For Indians aged 17 to 25, Korean ranked fifth on Duolingo's Most Popular Languages chart.

 Vietnam

 South Korea is the largest foreign investor, ranking second in development aid and third in trade with Vietnam.
-Vietnam is the country with the second most popular Korean language after South Korea.
-In a total of two years in 2021 and 2022, 28,450 Vietnamese took the TOPIK.
+In 2021 and 2022 combined, 28,450 Vietnamese people took the TOPIK.
 Korean is the first foreign language selected by the Vietnamese education authorities and can be learned from the third grade of elementary school.